santoshsk2005/GenAI_Experiments/README.md

 python expense_analytics.py --dimensions month category
 ```

-The script prints a table with the aggregated totals and displays a simple bar chart for a quick visual overview.
+The script prints a table with the aggregated totals and displays a chart for a quick visual overview.
+Use `--chart-type` to choose between `bar`, `stacked`, or `pie` styles.

 ## Flexible Expense Analytics